-Most successful appeals are based on one of two arguments: (1) there are errors in the assessment that led the assessor to overvalue your property or (2) based on comparable homes in the area ("comparable" typically means same square footage, neighborhood/general area, and age), your home was overvalued.
+Most successful appeals are based on one of two arguments: (1) There are errors in the assessment that led the assessor to overvalue your property, or (2) based on comparable homes in the area ("comparable" typically means same square footage, neighborhood/general area, and age), your home was overvalued.

 To prove the assessor made a mistake in your assessment, you'll want to look at:

-- The facts reported about your home -- the square footage, number of bedrooms, type of heating and cooling systems, etc. If your assessor overestimated the finished square footage of your home or counted a half bath as a full bath, for example, you may have a good case for a reduction in your property assessment.
+- The facts reported about your home -- the square footage, number of bedrooms, type of heating and cooling systems, etc. If your assessor overestimated the finished square footage of your home or counted a half-bath as a full bath, for example, you may have a good case for a reduction in your property assessment.
 Check for simple mathematical errors that could misrepresent the size or value of your home.

 Stick to the facts

 A strong case for reassessment involves facts, not just opinions.
 Your rant about the housing bubble is less likely to change your assessor's mind than your analysis of how your home compares with your neighbors'.
 Because details are crucial to your case, you may want to enlist the help of a real estate agent familiar with your neighborhood who can run the comps (on at least five other residences) in exchange for a fee.
 If you prefer to save the money and don't mind some legwork, you can do a search for information on comparables at the assessor's office.
-In fact, nowadays many jurisdictions have online databases that you can search from the comforts of home.
+In fact, nowadays many jurisdictions have online databases that you can search from the comfort of home.

 State your case